Omayar123/Basic-Face-Recognition/README.md

-# Basic-Face-Recognition
+# Face-Recognition
-- I have created a face recognition system in Python Jupyter which scans any faces and provides a name.
+- I have created a face recognition system in Python Jupyter